 - High Creatine & Vitamin Intake – While the old adage “everything in moderation” can be true, a high intake of creatine supplements and other vitamins like A, D and E can carry increased risks as well.

-- Anabolic steroids – The dangers and harm to health that anabolic steroids can cause should be a no-brainer, but many athletes still use them to gain muscle mass and strength.
+- Anabolic steroids – The dangers and harm to health that anabolic steroids can cause should be a no-brainer.
+However, many athletes still use them to gain muscle mass and strength.
 While these drugs are known to impair endocrine and liver functions, it also leads to protein leaking into the urine leading to severe reductions in kidney function.
-This kidney damage has shown to be more severe than in morbidly obese patients.
+This kidney damage has shown to be more severe than in highly obese patients.

 WHAT TO DO & HOW TO PREVENT